Your birth control options for right after having a baby

 Withdrawal (a.k.a. pulling out)

-Contrary to popular belief, this method can actually work pretty well if used correctly and consistently.
-And if something goes wrong, it’s safe for new and breastfeeding moms to use levonorgestrel-based emergency contraception pills like Plan B One-Step.
+There’s a lot of misinformation about this method, but the truth is, it can actually work pretty well if used correctly and consistently.
+And if pulling out doesn’t go quite as planned, it’s safe for new and breastfeeding parents to use emergency contraception.

 Sterilization

-If you’re sure you’re done having kids, surgical sterilization can be performed immediately after delivery and is a very effective method of birth control.
+If you’re sure you’re done having kids, surgical sterilization, sometimes called a tubal ligation, can be performed immediately after delivery and is a very effective method of birth control.
 Sterilization procedures are usually performed at the time of cesarean birth or within the first two days of vaginal delivery.
-In addition, always remember that male sterilization (vasectomy) is an equally effective option for your partner!
+In addition, remember that sterilization for people with a penis (vasectomy) is an equally effective option for your partner!

 What about barrier methods?